The Spirit’s Ministry

 A study of the early church fathers reveals that prophecy and knowledge continued, but tongues slowly disappeared.
 Origen referred to only traces of tongues existing, and Chrysostom said that it had disappeared.
 Other scriptural references to tongues were included in sermons and teaching materials, but not one reference can be found of a personal eye-witness account of tongues, except in references to a false teacher called Montanus.

 Why will tongues stop?
 First, tongues was used to authenticate the ministry of the apostles and others in the early church (Acts 2:1-13; 2 Cor.
 12:12; Heb.
 2: 3-4).
 Second, tongues was primarily a sign for unbelievers (1 Cor.
 14:22).
 Prophecy and knowledge were for believers.
-Third, tongues must be interpreted (1 Cor.
+Third, tongues is not the most effect means to communicate unless needed (1 Cor.
 12:30; 14:5, 13, 27).
 Prophecy and knowledge do not need to be interpreted.
 Fourth, tongues authenticated that salvation was for everyone (Acts 10:1-23).
 Fifth, God never commands us in the New Testament to speak in tongues, but we are told that it is the will of God to be filled with the Holy Spirit (Eph.
 5:17-18).
 The results of being filled were discussed earlier.
 It did not include tongues.
-Tongues is not required to prove that a person is a Christian nor is it a sign of empowerment.
-1 Corinthians 12:3; Galatians 5:22-23 and 1 John gives us the marks of a Christian (1 John 5:13).
+Tongues is not required to prove that a person is a Christian.
+1 Corinthians 12:3; Galatians 5:22-23 and 1 John gives us the marks of a Christian (1 John 5:13) and tongues is not mentioned.

 Has tongues already stopped?
 If tongues are present today, it will be a known language and not an unknown utterance.
 The spiritual gift of tongues is not an angelic language either.
 That would be an unknown utterance to humans.
 Will it stop some day?
 A careful reading of 1 Cor.
 13:1 reveals that the Holy Spirit did not teach that the spiritual gift of tongues included angelic language.
 The Greek word for tongues in Acts 2 is GLOSSA.
 The word refers to “language, dialect, or tongue.”
 Depending upon the context, it could refer to the physical tongue in one’s mouth or to a spoken language.
 At Pentecost the apostles spoke in a known language.